quadram-institute-bioscience/tatajuba/README.md

 /home/simpson/$ apt-get install zlib1g-dev libomp-dev libbz2-dev check liblzma-dev
 ```
 The libraries rely on `pkg-config` to find their location: if your `pkg-config` was installed through conda then you'd
-better install the above libs via conda as well (or, you know, updating environmental variables etc)
+better install the above libs via conda as well (or, you know, updating environmental variables etc).
+The `zlib` library is mandatory, while the others are called `xz` and `bzip2` on a strict conda environment.

 ## Model
 At the lowest level (C `struct`), the homopolymeric tracts are stored as the two flanking k-mers (called "context" here) and the base